coronado03/coronado03/README.md

 Developer who likes to mess around with different types of technologies and different branches of coding.
 Be it Web development, mobile development or game development

-- 🔭 I’m currently working on having better design skills
+- 🔭 Currently documenting my Leetcode journey in one of my repositories!
 - 🌱 I’m currently practicing algorithms
 - 📫 How to reach me: Through my portfolio website and Linkedin